asbjornrasen/cptd-cli/CPTD_CLI/v200/README.md

 ---

 How to Add a New Command to CPTD CLI
 ---

+To add your command to the CLI, run:

+cptd command --add yourcommand.zip

 Submission Format (ZIP ONLY)

 All CPTD CLI commands must be submitted as a `.zip` archive.

 Example of a Simple Command:

 taskcleaner.zip
 ├── main.py
 ├── manifest.yaml
 └── manifest.json

 Example of a Project-Level Command with Subfolders:

 taskmanager.zip
 ├── main.py
 ├── manifest.yaml
 ├── manifest.json
 ├── util/
 │   └── parser.py
 └── service/
 └── api.py

 Rules: